 While it depends on your situation and financial goals, if you have a significant amount of assets held in taxable accounts, tax-loss harvesting can be a powerful component of your financial plan.
 Effective use of tax-loss harvesting can enable you to both better manage and reduce your tax liability over the long term, helping boost your investment returns.
 For investors with fewer taxable assets, it’s important to keep an eye on the administrative costs associated with tax-loss harvesting and pursue it in cases when the tax savings are greater than any fees you’ll need to pay (to make the underlying trades, etc.).

-If you’re interested in leveraging tax-loss harvesting but aren’t sure that you’re up for executing the strategy, working with a financial advisor or wealth manager can be a smart alternative to doing it yourself.
+If you’re interested in leveraging tax-loss harvesting but aren’t sure that you’re up for executing the strategy, working with a Northwestern Mutual Financial Advisor can be a smart alternative to doing it yourself.

 1This case study is for illustration purposes only and is not intended to imply or assure the performance of any investment.